Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids

-We consider the findings for energy polydisperse systems to be striking and frankly do not have a good explanation of them.
 One of our results conforms to the predictions of the van der Waals mixing rule of conformal solution theory \cite{man93,she06}.
 The idea of the ``one-fluid approximation'' of conformal solution theory is that the mixture in question can be represented as a single-component fluid.
-For the case of size polydispersity, it is well known that serious problems arise when characterizing the average RDF of even just moderately polydisperse fluids by an effective one-component approach \cite{pond2011}.
+For the case of size polydispersity, it is well known that serious problems arise when characterizing the average RDF of even moderately polydisperse fluids by an effective one-component approach \cite{pond2011}.
 Various approximations have been proposed for defining the one-fluid approximation to a given polydisperse system \cite{man93}.
-One of the simplest is the so-called van der Waals mixing rule according to which the energy parameter of the one-fluid that represents the mixture is the average $\langle\varepsilon_{ij}\rangle$.
-For the above studied cases of a symmetrical energy distribution, assuming the linear energy mixing rule Eq. (\ref{new}) is equivalent to the van der Waals mixing rule.
+One of the simplest is the so-called van der Waals mixing rule according to which the energy parameter of the ``one-fluid'' representing the mixture is $\langle\varepsilon_{ij}\rangle$.
+For the above-studied cases of a symmetrical energy distribution, assuming the linear energy mixing rule Eq. (\ref{new}) is equivalent to assuming the van der Waals mixing rule.

-Hopefully, this paper inspires to the development of a theoretical framework explaining the insensitivity of the physics to the introduction of energy polydispersity.
-Usually, a striking finding has a simple explanation, and there seems to be no reason this should not apply also for energy polydisperse simple liquids.
+It is our hope that this paper inspires to the development of a theoretical framework explaining the insensitivity of the physics to the introduction of energy polydispersity.
+A striking finding usually has a simple explanation, and there seems to be no reason this should not apply also for energy-polydisperse liquids.